 Schools change their schedules for many reasons and this is a huge undertaking.
 Attend this webinar to hear what steps you should take and what elements you should consider when changing your school’s schedule.

 However, little can cause as much disruption to a school than a poorly executed schedule change.
 During this webinar, you'll hear insights gained from our scheduling consultants’ work with schools.
 We will provide a framework to help you make a successful schedule change.

 We'll cover these topics and more:

-- Identify three major threats to private-independent schools and how a schedule change might help
+- The three three major threats to private-independent schools and how a schedule change might help

-- Describe the top 15 ways to derail your schedule change
+- The top 15 ways to derail your schedule change

-- Provide a framework to making a successful schedule change
+- A framework for making a successful schedule change

 Total run time is 60 minutes.
 The presentation will run approximately 45 minutes with 15 minutes designated for Q&A.

 This webinar is appropriate for Division Heads, Principals, and School Heads.